whosonfirst/whosonfirst-names/README.md

 * We follow the same structure outlined in RFC 5646 but use `_` (underbar) characters instead of `-` (dash) characters for delimiting individual properties of a language identifier.

-* We use three-letter country codes (rather than two-letter codes) to identify the primary language.
+* We use three-letter language codes (rather than two-letter codes) to identify the primary language.

 * The use of either the "script" or "region" subtags is allowed, although neither is required.